monthenry/StockMood/README.md

 ![Production DAG](./images/dag_production.png)

 ## Queries
-Once the data is stored in postgres and production ready, we access it using Streamlit for our datamart, the main query is as follow:
+Once the data is stored in PostgreSQL and production ready, we access it using Streamlit for our datamart, the main query is as follow (really easy because the data as been tailored specifically for our use case through our production pipeline):
 ```SQL
 SELECT date, avg_sentiment, close
 FROM financial_sentiment